Airis-T/ternairis_-101/README.md

 That being said, having proven that it is possible to build an arbitrarily big ternary RAM, I will cheat a little and use the built-in binary RAM, with converters in the inputs and outputs, as a way to get to the full Tryte addressing and not have my computer explode:\
 <img width="1602" height="972" alt="image" src="https://github.com/user-attachments/assets/5ff9f648-df36-4526-913a-c1354a44ec06" />

-## Character set
+## Screen display
-This section will definitely move, but I just want it to be added to the document for now.
+### Character set

-I cannot simply use the Unicode standard to represent characters on this computer, so I had to implement my own character set.
+Because of how differently the data is being stored, I cannot simply use the Unicode standard to represent characters on this computer, so I had to implement my own character set.
 It uses 5 trits of addressing, which means a limit of 243 characters, and I used this to try and map a subset of Code Page 437 onto it.

 This is CP437:\